Winnak/Anemone/README.md

 ## Quick start guide
 1. copy `AnemoneBuild.cs` to your unity project Asset/Editor folder (create one if you don't have one)
 2. copy `build.abc` to your unity project's root folder, configure as you see fit.
-3. Configure `application.cfg` to your needs
+3. Configure `application.cfg` to your needs (make sure it points to your ssh key)
 4. Run `createdatabase.py` to create the database
 5. Run `runserver.py` to start the server